BLIND SCHOOL EXTENDS HOPE TO VISUALLY IMPAIRED

 One of the students is Jennifer Landmesser of Palm Bay, 39.
 Prior to her vision loss, she was an emergency room paramedic nurse at Holmes Regional Medical Center in Melbourne.

 Nearsighted as a child, Landmesser sought out correcting it more than 20 years ago through a procedure called Radial Keratotomy.
-In 2000, she noticed her contact lenses were not providing her with the vision she had hoped for.
+In 2000, she noticed her daily contact lenses were not providing her with the vision she had hoped for.
 After seeing an eye specialist it was determined to be her cornea.

 After several attempts with various power contact lenses, her vision continued to deteriorate.
 Doctors performed surgery to remove scar tissue from the cornea and discovered damage to her retinas.